-Rewards: You’ll earn 4 points for every dollar you spend at restaurants, including eligible takeout and delivery.
-You’ll also earn 4 points for every dollar you charge at U.S. supermarkets on up to $25,000 worth of purchases each calendar year (then 1X points).
+Rewards: You’ll earn 4 points for every dollar you spend at restaurants, including eligible takeout and delivery in the U.S. You’ll also earn 4 points for every dollar you charge at U.S. supermarkets on up to $25,000 worth of purchases each calendar year (then 1X points).
 Purchases for flights booked directly with airlines or on amextravel.com earn 3 rewards points for every dollar spent.
 You’ll earn 1 point for all other purchases.

 Bank of America® Premium Rewards® credit card